We sell your home at

 *Data obtained from Qanvast’s renovation calculator

 This is a rough breakdown of the renovation cost for a 4-room HDB flat (90 sqm/ 968.7 sqft) based on the market average.
-While the average renovation cost fluctuates around $46,050, it varies between households and heavily depends on the respective budgets and personal preferences.
+While the renovation cost averages $64,000 (as of 2025), it varies between households and heavily depends on the respective budgets, personal preferences, and whether the flat is new or a resale.

 If you’re looking for a more detailed breakdown of your renovation costs, you can check out Qanvast’s renovation calculator.